 As for configuring more than one TAG per serving cell aspects related to grouping and related operation for 2TAs, RAN2 has some questions need to check with RAN1.

-TAG groups

 There is general understanding in RAN2 that, in the functionality RAN1 is designing, two time-alignment timers are used for one serving cell.
 One timer is associated to UL towards one TRP and the other timer is associated to UL towards the other TRP.

+Question 1 on TAG grouping

 RAN2 discussed how the cells/TRPs configured for the UE, are to be grouped if UE is configured with two TA groups per serving cell.

-Question 1 on grouping

 Currently, NR does not impose any requirements in configuring the association of serving cells and TAGs.

-Q1a: Are there any restrictions on the association of serving cells to TAGs?”For example, is it possible that one TA group contains serving cells associated to only one TA group and serving cells associated to two TA groups?
+Q1a: For the 2TA operation, are there any restrictions on the association of serving cells and/or TRPs to the TAGs?

-Q1c: NR currently supports up to 4 TAGs per cell group.
-Are 4 TAGs are enough or does RAN1 see a need to increase the number of TAGs per cell group?
+Q1b: NR currently supports up to 4 TAGs per cell group.
+Are the 4 TAGs enough or does RAN1 see a need to increase the number of TAGs per cell group?

 Question 2 on operation